 It’s a very tricky topic to cover.
 There are many camera systems out there – Nikon, Canon, Olympus, Sony, Fuji to name a few.
 I will surely name a few who are great for sure, but I’d instead focus on the focal range parameters.

-The classic solution for landscapes and seascapes, in particular, is a wide or ultra wide angle lens.
+The classic solution for landscapes and seascapes, in particular, is a wide or ultra wide lens.
 To get the terms out of the way, here is an explanation:

 Many photographers, including myself, use an ultra-wide lens.
-To be specific, I use Tamron 15-30mm, which is a great lens and I recommend it to everyone.
+To be specific, I use a Tamron 15-30mm, which is a great lens and I recommend it to everyone.
 Other successful photographers that I know use zoom lenses.
 For instance, Canon 24-105mm, which starts at a wide angle and finishes at the telephoto range.
-Surely, this approach is more flexible but comes at the cost of those important millimeters.
+Surely, this approach is more flexible but comes at the cost of those important millimetres.
 To add even more confusion, I have some fantastic seascape photos that I have created with 50mm (portrait) lens or even with 70-300mm lens.

 How To choose Lens For Seascapes

 What does it all mean?
 Every focal range would have some excellent lenses that you could use and make great photos.
 In the end, it boils down to your preference of the framing and photographic subjects.
 If you are just starting out, get a generic zoom lens, like Tamron 18-270 or Nikon 18-200 or whatever your manufacturer provides.
-Make sure to read recommendations beforehand.
+Make sure to read the recommendations beforehand.
 Then create several thousand photos.
 And then browse through the images and have a look which focal length did you use more than the others.
 Which of the pictures work best for your vision.
 This approach is how you decide where to focus.

 Be sure to calculate your EFL using this article: Effective Focal Length Calculator.